Zorlin/magic-glass-legacy/README.md

 `git clone https://github.com/getglass/looking-glass-secrets.git`

 * Follow the instructions for the looking-glass-secrets repository
-* Run 'sudo adduser glass' and 'sudo adduser glass sudo' on machines you want to manage.
+* Run 'ansible-playbook site.yml -i inventory --ask-pass --ask-sudo-pass' - Looking Glass will create the "glass" user according to your preferences (set in group_vars/all).
-* Run 'ansible-playbook site.yml -i inventory --ask-pass --ask-sudo-pass'
+* For future runs, simply use 'ansible-playbook site.yml -i inventory'.
+You can also add "--limit=hostgroup" to limit your runs to a specific set of hosts.

 Contact Us
 ==========

 IRC
 ---
 You can find us on IRC at #lookingglass on irc.freenode.net.
 The IRC channel is a good place to get help or discuss development of Looking Glass.
+However, as Looking Glass is not currently in wide distribution, the Gitter channel at the top of this README will be more helpful to you.

 Project Details
 ===============